Marine Zone

 Port by port reports:

-Charleston: Anglers saw near limits of rockfish.
-Lingcod was good with around 1.25 fish per angler.
+Charleston: Anglers saw near limits of rockfish, with a good mix of rockfishes landed.
+Lingcod improved to about 1.5 fish per angler.

 The offshore long-leader fishery gives anglers an opportunity to catch more fish and to distribute effort away from nearshore species.
 Learn more about the gear and the fishery.